-Before presenting the numerical results, we clarify the parameters and inputs in our calculation as follows: the constituent quark masses for the $u$, $d$, and $s$ quarks are taken as $m_u=m_d=300$ MeV and $m_s=500$ MeV, consistent with the values adopted in the potential model listed in Tab.~\ref{tab:potential parameters}; the masses of the $\Xi$ baryon states are given by solving the Schr\"{o}dinger equation in Sec.~\ref{sec-baryon wave functions}.
+Before presenting the numerical results, we clarify the parameters and inputs in our calculation as follows: the constituent quark masses for the $u$, $d$, and $s$ quarks are taken as $m_u=m_d=300$ MeV and $m_s=500$ MeV, as listed in Tab.~\ref{tab:potential parameters}; the masses of the $\Xi$ baryon states are given by solving the Schr\"{o}dinger equation in Sec.~\ref{sec-baryon wave functions}.
 Correspondingly, the numerical wave functions are also determined.
-For simplicity, the harmonic oscillator (H.O.) strength parameters $\alpha_{\rho}$ can be obtained by fitting a single H.O. form to our numerical wave functions, with the constraint that the root-mean-square radius of the $\rho$-mode excitations be reproduced.
+For simplicity, the H.O. strength parameters $\alpha_{\rho}$ can be obtained by fitting a single H.O. form to our numerical wave functions, with the constraint that the root-mean-square radius of the $\rho$-mode excitations be reproduced.
 And the resulting values are listed in the last column of Tab.~\ref{tab:Xi mass}.